Section Chief’s Welcome

 Education and Training

 The multi-faceted academic program offered by the Section of Nephrology includes education for high school students, undergraduates, college graduates, medical students, interns, residents, and fellows and post-doctoral trainees.
 Continuing medical education for physicians is a core component of our educational services offered.
-Education within the Section of Nephrology consists of instruction at all levels of clinical care including ambulatory and inpatient services in consult, ESRD, ICU and general medicine, our outpatient dialysis units, and laboratories with active student participation.
+Education within the Section of Nephrology consists of instruction at all levels of clinical care including ambulatory and inpatient services in consult, ESRD, ICU and general medicine, our outpatient dialysis units, dialysis access centers, and laboratories with active student participation.

 The Section has a large ESRD program, providing care to over 600 patients including patients being treated in home dialysis and nocturnal in-center dialysis programs.
 Five of the section’s faculty are outpatient dialysis unit directors at large hemodialysis units in the Hyde Park vicinity – Drs.
-Mary Hammes, Bharathi Reddy, Rita McGill and Nicole Stankus direct our inpatient hemodialysis centers and Dr. Orly Kohn runs our program in chronic ambulatory peritoneal (CAPD) and home hemodialysis.
+Mary Hammes, Bharathi Reddy, Rita McGill and Nicole Stankus direct our in-center hemodialysis centers and Dr. Orly Kohn runs our program in chronic ambulatory peritoneal (CAPD) and home hemodialysis.

 The University of Chicago Medicine provides a high level of inpatient nephrologic care in the medical wards and in the intensive care units.
-As such, we see a considerable number of patients with acute kidney injury receiving both intermittent and continuous renal replacement therapy in a variety of settings including those in our trauma units as well as in our echmo/LVAD patient populations.
+As such, we see a considerable number of patients with acute kidney injury receiving both intermittent and continuous renal replacement therapy in a variety of settings including those in our trauma units as well as in our ECMO/LVAD patient populations.
 The Section has both NIH and industry-sponsored trials in the pharmacological management of acute kidney injury.
 With recent NIH funding from NIDDK, Dr. Jay Koyner is now evaluating real time patient data that preemptively predicts the development of acute kidney injury on the medical wards.

 The University of Chicago has a world-renowned program in the research and clinical management of nephrolithiasis.
 This program is headed by Dr. Elaine Worcester, and includes Drs.
-Fred Coe, Anna Zisman, Ben Ko and Kristen Bergsland.
+Fred Coe, Anna Zisman, Ben Ko, Megan Prochaska and Kristen Bergsland.
 Over 4,000 patients with kidney stones are followed in this program, which allows a wealth of research opportunities, as well as state-of-the-art medical and surgical management of any type of kidney stone.